9 Ways to Fight the Freeze [Winter Health Check]

 Doing this will also mean you’ll be drawing in CO2 rich, ‘lived in’ air.
 Bonus.

 5. Seal off your grow room

 Fill in any holes.
 Seal up any gaps.
 Check no air is seeping in through door and window frame spaces.

-Your nutrient feed should be between 18oC and 20oC.
+If your nutrient grows too cold, it can shock plants. .Ideally, it should be between 18oC and 20oC.

 Poor storage can damage your nutrients.